 It claims to be lightweight and easy to use for building an online store but is it any good for building an Ecommerce Website?
-Well that is what I am going to look at in this review.
+Well that is what we are going to look at in this review.

 Total out of 5

 Disclosure: Our site is reader supported, meaning we may earn a commission from purchases made through our links, to learn more, please see our Affiliate Disclosure.

 As a piece of open-source software, Opencart is completely free to use for all users but it isn’t free to run.
 This is because you are going to need some good quality web hosting, which should offer the following:

 - Good levels of resources such as storage and bandwidth allocations

 - Good performance suitable for an ecommerce store

 Considering the Opencart is a free, open-source piece of ecommerce software it does come with a very good list of features, including:

 - Reward Points